qingafun/C-Agent/readme.md

 # C-Agent

-A lightweight, high-performance AI Agent implemented from scratch in C. It features a robust **ReAct (Reasoning and Acting)** engine, allowing it to solve complex tasks by autonomously executing shell commands and reasoning through multi-turn feedback loops.
+A lightweight implemented from scratch in C. It features a robust **ReAct (Reasoning and Acting)** engine, allowing it to solve complex tasks by autonomously executing shell commands and reasoning through multi-turn feedback loops.

 ## 🌟 Key Features